saerx/access-toolkit/src/pages/production.md

 - Large Text email and/or Easy Read Documents.
 - Liaising through a support worker.

 Some disabled people communicate differently, including taking longer to respond, tick, twitch or not maintaining eye contact.
 Assumptions shouldn’t be made and all communication styles should be accommodated and respected.
 People with learning and developmental disabilities may require slower and clearer speech, accommodating variations in response time or to be joined by a support worker.
-It is also advised to avoid use of overly technical language or jargon. d/Deaf or hard of hearing people may require sign language interpreters to join meetings or for online meetings be captioned.
+It is also advised to avoid use of overly technical language or jargon. d/Deaf or hard of hearing people may require sign language interpreters to join meetings or for online meetings to be captioned.